 Unofficial Alumni Linkedin Group

-on the other hand in Kraków, Poland where I live – an Alumni Association of a famous University is so unsupportive that it not only does not have time to to meet to discuss the idea, it is too busy even to answer questions about their activities by e-mail.
+In Kraków, Poland where I live – an Alumni Association of a famous University is so unsupportive that it not only does not have time to to meet to discuss the idea, it is too busy to answer questions about their activities by e-mail.

 An important and hard to map challenge is to find out who in a School/University are responsible for inviting guests, be they teachers, parents or pupils.

 What sort of people are invited at present, what sort of events take place at which entrepreneurial alumni would be welcome and helpful.
 It is sometimes easier to build on top of existing institutions and practices (like guest lecture series) than do something entirely new.
 On the other hand if there is the ambition and local leadership aiming to “do things better” than normal, a dedicated event offers more control.

 Additional questions include

 What awareness is there of the potential of alumni to contribute to the purpose of the School/University ?